gfxfundamentals/webgl-fundamentals/README.md

 It is included on both the index and on each article.
 The only parts not auto-generated are the links ending links which you can translate if you want to.
 The build system will create a placeholder for every English article for which there is no corresponding article in that language.
-It will be filled the `missing` message from above.
+It will be filled with the `missing` message from above.

 #### `lang.css`

 This is included if and only if it exists.
 I'd strongly prefer not to have to use it.
 In particular I don't want people to get into arguments about fonts but basically it's a way to choose the fonts per language.
-You should set the variables that are absolutely needed.
+You should only set the variables that are absolutely needed.
 Example

 ```css